 DAHLIA 'War of the Roses'

 This is a rare and very beautiful dahlia whose origins in history have been lost centuries ago.
-As well as being somewhat unique in appearance, it is a cultivar that most Dahlia experts have never heard of, while for others it's a genetic conundrum that shouldn't really exist.
+As well as being somewhat unique in appearance, it is a cultivar that most dahlia experts have never heard of, while for others it's a genetic conundrum that shouldn't really exist.

-Luckily there is one story that can give us a clue about its history and despite its very English sounding name its cultivated 'roots' appear to have come from France.
+Luckily there is one story that can give us a clue about its history and despite its very English sounding name it's cultivated 'roots' appear to have come from France.

 The French connection is certainly something that I can confirm.
 The first time that I encountered this stunning variety it was growing just off a verge in Saint-Junien, Limoge, a rural hamlet somewhere in the middle of France.
 I will confess that, for a time, I stood looking at it with a confused expression on my face as I had never before seen a dahlia like it.

-I would advise anyone wishing to purchase one to grab the first specimen they come across with both hands be cause the word 'rarity' is an understatement.
+I would advise anyone wishing to purchase one to grab the first specimen they come across with both hands because the word 'rarity' is an understatement.

 From Dr Virginia Walbot - Stanford University, USA

-Varieties with transposons typically have sectors of all sizes: when the tranposon is sitting in the gene, the flower is white, and where it has hopped out of the pigment gene, there is red pigment restored.
-These agents can cause specks of color up to whole flowers.
+Varieties with transposons typically have sectors of all sizes: when the transposon is sitting in the gene, the flower is white, and where it has hopped out of the pigment gene, there is red pigment restored.
+These agents can cause specks of colour up to whole flowers.
 It's striking that there are no small sectors.
 There are transposons in other plant species that hop at specific stages of development preferentially.... but the patterns here are not correct.
 All the cells derived from a single "hop" form a coherent sector, and large sectors are pie-shaped and run from the center of the flower to the base.
 I've never seen stratification with a white center and red base.
 So, you've found something very odd and I don't have an explanation for it.

 From Louis Paradise - Chairman of the Classification Committee, American Dahlia Society

 There was no way of telling how many white florets any one bloom would have.
 No 2 blooms were ever the same and consequently he named this cultivar “Confusion”.
 Without consistency and uniformity, this cultivar went by the wayside even though it was unusual.

-Dahlia 'Bishop of Llandaff'
+DAHLIA 'Bishop of Llandaff'